cmu-mars/cmu-robotics/documents/p2-cp1.md

 | Predefined  |             |             | `✔`         |
 | Learned     |             |             | `✔`         |

-We implictely mean predefined is an inaccurate moddel.
+We implicitly mean predefined is an inaccurate model.

 To evaluate intent discovery, we propose that a set of test cases, each describing a mission as well as perturbations for the robot (e.g.,